Youth Arts Project Grants:

 - Realistic budgetary projections.
 Please see the glossary for a list of ineligible costs.

-- Evidence of access to persons with disabilities and to underserved populations.
+- Evidence of providing programmatic access to persons with disabilities and to underserved populations.

 Strength of Partnership